pyladies/pyladies/www/_posts/2023/2023-09-28-cfp-closed.md

 - We recognize the possibility that the members from the targeted communities simply chose not to submit any talk to our conference.
 Perhaps, we did not gain the trust from the targeted PyLadies communities.
-We are learning and trying understand why this happened.
+We are learning and trying understand why this is happening.
 We would welcome input from our community on how we can improve and gain the trust.

 **What's Next for PyLadiesCon**